astrobsm/mdcanreg_cert/DIGITAL-OCEAN-DEPLOYMENT.md

    - Digital Ocean will automatically add the connection string to your environment

 5. **Deploy the application**:
-   - Set the following build command:
-     ```
-     pip install -r backend/requirements.txt
-     ```
-   - Set the following run command:
-     ```
-     gunicorn --bind 0.0.0.0:$PORT do_app:app
-     ```
+   - **IMPORTANT**: For Digital Ocean App Platform, we now use a fixed port (8080) approach
-   - Alternatively, just use the provided Dockerfile and let Digital Ocean detect it
+   - Just use the provided Dockerfile and let Digital Ocean detect it
-     - No build or run commands are needed in this case
+     - No build or run commands are needed
-     - Digital Ocean will use the Dockerfile which properly handles the PORT environment variable
+     - The Dockerfile uses a fixed port 8080 which Digital Ocean App Platform expects
+   - If you want to use custom commands instead of the Dockerfile:
+     - Build command: `pip install -r backend/requirements.txt`
+     - Run command: `gunicorn --bind 0.0.0.0:8080 do_app:app`
    - Click "Deploy to Production"
    - Wait for the build and deployment to complete
    - If the app fails to deploy, check the logs for specific errors